-It seems to us that this links nicely to the research from the Corporate Leadership Council regarding what organizations could do to effectively develop leaders.7 One of the two most powerful steps shown from their research was for each leader to have a personal plan of development to which they were personally committed.
+It seems to us that this links nicely to the research from the Corporate Leadership Council regarding what organizations could do to effectively develop leaders.
+One of the two most powerful steps shown from their research was for each leader to have a personal plan of development to which the leader was personally committed.

-The implication of that research is that most leaders today don't possess such a personal plan for their own development of leadership skills.
-In fact, our research suggests that less than 10 percent do.
-Thus, most leaders are at Prochaska's Stage 1-they're not even thinking about it.
+The implication of that research, as we see it, is that most leaders today don't possess such a personal plan for their own development of leadership skills.
+In fact, our research suggests that less than 10% do.
+Thus, most leaders are at Prochaska's Stage 1, they are not even thinking about it.
+(No wonder they don't become better leaders.)
 Being given some feedback (often from 360-degree or multi-rater instruments) and receiving help in creating a plan helps moves them from Stage 2 to Stage 3.
-They then must take personal responsibility and move from Stage 3 to Stage 4, and ultimately to Stage 5.
-The irony is that organizations desperately need more leaders to be at Stage 5, while most have not suited up to even enter the race.
-As more baby boomers retire and the quest for talent becomes more intense, this problem will be compounded.
+They then must take personal responsibility and move from Stage 3 to Stage 4 and ultimately to Stage 5.
+The irony is that organizations desperately need more leaders to be at Stage 5, while the reality is that most have not suited up to even enter the race.
+As more baby-boomers retire and the quest for talent becomes more intense, this problem will be compounded.